Azure/BatchSparkScoringPredictiveMaintenance/README.md

 `dbfs cp  -r model.pqt dbfs:/storage/models/model.pqt`

-In order to bring your own model, you'll also need to bring your own data (1. data ingestion) and your own manipulation/transformation (2. feature engineering) processes before being able to score new data with it.
+In order to bring your own model, you'll also need to bring your own data (1. data ingestion) and your own manipulation/transformation (2. feature engineering) processes before being able to score new data with it (4. score).

 To get an idea how the model performs, the `notebooks\3a_model_testing.ipynb` notebook loads the stored model and a feature data set specified in the notebook parameter fields, and calculates a set of model metrics.